retz8/PRISMS-cafeteria/README.md

 ### 4. Update code on your own branch or your task branch

-### 4.5 Update your task branch with your own branch
+### 4.5 IF YOU WANT TO update your task branch with your own branch

     git switch <your task name>
     git merge <your first name>